** Credit Web Kevin Wilson

 4.8.3 The IDOC RFC Proxy

 The IDOC RFC Proxy is a special DCOM proxy component that allows you to submit IDOCs from external systems to an SAP System.
-It calls the R/3 function modules INBOUND_IDOC_PROCESS (in the case of a version 2 IDOC) or IDOC_INBOUND_ASYNCHRONOUS (in the case of a version 3 IDOC).
+It calls the R/3 function modules INBOUND_IDOC_PROCESS (in the case of a version 2 IDOC) or IDOC_INBOUND_ASYNCHRONOUS (in the case of a version 3 IDOC).4.8.3.1Use

 You can use this proxy component whenever you need to submit IDOCs from external systems.
-It thereby eliminates the need to use the C RFC API to do so.
+It thereby eliminates the need to use the C RFC API to do so.You may submit one or more IDOCs in a single call.
+They should be formatted as a text stream.

 4.8.3.2Structure

 The component inherits from the transactional RFC interface of the SAP DCOM Connector (ISAPTRfcConnector).
-Consequently, it supports transactional RFC.
+Consequently, it supports transactional RFC.To submit the IDOCs, you use the method SubmitIdoc.

 4.8.3.3Integration

-You can use the IDOC RFC proxy in any of the development environments supported by the SAP DCOM Connector
+You can use the IDOC RFC proxy in any of the development environments supported by the SAP DCOM ConnectorChapter 5 com4abap

 5.1 Overview